kspearrin/Visual-Studio-jQuery-Code-Snippets/README.md

 9. Repeat steps 5-7 for the "Documents/Visual Studio 2012/Code Snippets/jQuery Snippets/jQuery JavaScript" folder.
 10. Click "OK" to exit the Code Snippet Manager.
 11. Restart Visual Studio.

+## Snippet Listing

+There are over 130 code snippets for jQuery included.
+You can view a listing of all of these snippets on the project wiki here: https://github.com/xxkylexx/Visual-Studio-jQuery-Code-Snippets/wiki/Snippet-Listing

 ## TODO